Offline Handwritten Signature Verification - Literature Review: Preprocessing

 \item \textbf{Signature extraction} - This is an initial step that consists in finding and extracting a signature from a document.
 This is a particular challenging problem in bank cheques, where the signature is often written on top of a complex background \cite{dimauro_multi-expert_1997}, \cite{djeziri_extraction_1998}.
-This step is, however, not considered in most signature verification studies, that already consider signatures extracted from the documents, that is, each input image containing a single signature, commonly with no background and little noise.
+This step is, however, not considered in most signature verification studies, that already consider signatures extracted from the documents.

-\item \textbf{Noise Removal} - The digital version of the signature images is commonly obtained by the use of scanners, and this process may produce noise in the signatures, such as single black pixels on a white background or single white pixels on a black background.
-A common strategy is to apply a noise removal filter to the image, such a median filter \cite{huang_off-line_1997}.
-It is also common to apply morphological operations to fill small holes and remove small regions of connected components (e.g. less than 20 black pixels on the component, in a binarized image) \cite{huang_off-line_1997} \cite{yilmaz_offline_2015}.
+\item \textbf{Noise Removal} - Scanned signature images often contain noise.
+A common strategy to address this problem is to apply a noise removal filter to the image, such a median filter \cite{huang_off-line_1997}.
+It is also common to apply morphological operations to fill small holes and remove small regions of connected components \cite{huang_off-line_1997} \cite{yilmaz_score_2016}.

-\item \textbf{Size normalization and centering} - Depending on the properties of the features to be used, a few strategies for size normalization have been adopted.
-The simplest strategy is just to crop the signature images to have a ``tight fit" on the signature, that is, crop the image, such that the frame touches the signature in the four directions (left, right, top, bottom) \cite{ghandali_method_2008}.
-Another strategy is to user an even narrower bounding box, such as cutting strokes that are far from the image centroid, that are often subject to more variance in a user's signature \cite{yilmaz_offline_2015}.
-Other authors set a fixed desired width, keeping the height-to-width ratio unchanged \cite{baltzakis_new_2001}, or setting a fixed frame size (width and height), and centering the signature in this frame \cite{pourshahabi_offline_2009}.
-When setting a fixed width and height, the signature is usually centered: the centroid of the signature is calculated and used to center the image, adding white borders to fill the remainder of the image \cite{huang_off-line_1997}.
+\item \textbf{Size normalization and centering} - Depending on the properties of the features to be used, different size normalization strategies are adopted.
+The simplest strategy is to crop the signature images to have a tight box on the signature \cite{ghandali_method_2008}.
+Another strategy is to user a narrower bounding box, such as cutting strokes that are far from the image centroid, that are often subject to more variance in a user's signature \cite{yilmaz_score_2016}.
+Other authors use a fixed frame size (width and height), and center the signature in this frame \cite{pourshahabi_offline_2009}, \cite{hafemann_pr_2017}.